dhruv572/docker_containers_monitoring/README.md

 pre-requisite: you'll need opsverse-agent installed and several docker containers running on your system/instance.

-1. Create a scrip file which will gather metrics
+1. Create a script file which will gather metrics from running containers.